JarredAllen/how-to-use-vim/navigating-normal-mode.md

 cursor instead of forward.
 After searching for text, you can use `n` to find the next result (in the original direction of the search) or `N` to find the previous (searching the opposite direction as the used command) result.
-Typing `#` will immediately search for the previous occurence of whichever word is under the cursor.
+Typing `#` (the # character, not a number) will immediately search for the previous occurence of whichever word is under the cursor.

 There are also movement commands for going to a specific letter. `fc` will move the cursor to the next occurence of `c` on the given line, while `tc` will move